laravel/docs/helpers.md

         ]
     */

 By default, any existing values are overwritten.
-If you wish to only set a value if it doesn't exist, you may pass `false` as the third argument:
+If you wish to only set a value if it doesn't exist, you may pass `false` as the fourth argument:

     $data = ['products' => ['desk' => ['price' => 100]]];